arvaldez301/Intro-to-RStudio/README.md

 ## How to import files for data
 ```
 setwd("/Users/angelrae301/Desktop/INBRE Bioinformatics/Week 1") #This is where your files are stored, so you are telling R to only work witin this folder
+#C:\\ must go before the Users when loading files on windows
 df <- read.csv("HW1_sewingthread.csv")
 head(df) #used to get the first parts of the table, looks at the first 6 lines
 str(df) #structure, how it is sorted